shriyachikati/shriyachikati/README.md

 # 💫 About Me:
-🔭 I’m currently pursuing a Master's degree in Data Science and Artificial Intelligence<br>
+🔭 I am a new graduate from the University of Waterloo with a Master's degree in Data Science and Artificial Intelligence<br>

 ## 🌐 Socials: